20 Feb The Bridge Q&A

 U: We were very pragmatic on splitting the cues for each episode.
 Since we have different skills, we shared the cues depending on those skills, then we also shared the cues depending on what work load we had independently.

 P: Often we work all three of us on the cues, sending files and documents back and forth.
 That is an important factor to why the music sounds like it does, it is made from three different brains.
-And for The Bridge,
+And for The Bridge, it works nicely since the music is askew and weird a lot of the time.

 You mentioned to me that you also work as music editors on the show; how does that work and does it make you approach writing the music differently?